anegg0/quicklook-generator/README.md

 ``` sh
 quicklook-generator <your-input-file>.md  <your-output-file>.md
 ```

-The generator will output a gorgeous `<your-output-file>.md` with some `quicklooks` tags elegantly spread in it (if it could find a match between your text and the [glossary](https://raw.githubusercontent.com/OffchainLabs/arbitrum-docs/master/website/static/glossary.json)).
+- The generator will output a fascinating `<your-output-file>.md` with some `quicklook` tags elegantly spread on it (**if** it could find a match between your text and the [glossary](https://raw.githubusercontent.com/OffchainLabs/arbitrum-docs/master/website/static/glossary.json)).
-To avoid noise generation, the script will only add one `quicklook` per match.
+- To avoid noise generation, the script will only add one `quicklook` per match.

 2. Diff the output file with your favorite editor to remove the `quicklooks` you consider unnecessary.